NikosPaschalis/EETT/README.md

 # EETT

-Project i created and working on during my internship **HELLENIC TELECOMMUNICATIONS & POST COMMISSION**
+Project i created and working on during my internship at **HELLENIC TELECOMMUNICATIONS & POST COMMISSION**